danio768/eslint-plugin-playwright/docs/rules/no-duplicate-tags.md

 ## When To Use

 - When you use numeric tags as unique test case identifiers
 - When integrating with test management systems that require unique IDs
 - When you need to prevent accidental reuse of test case numbers
+- When you want to enforce unique numeric tags both within files and across your entire test suite
 - In large projects where developers might accidentally use the same number

 ## When Not To Use